From Sunday 01 May, Mobile Passport Control (MPC) is being introduced at Newark Liberty International Airport for all U.S. & Canadian citizens.

 Until further notice, Air China redemptions are currently unavailable.
 We will update once we have any further information.

 We are closely monitoring reports of cases of Zika virus in Barbados, Mexico and other destinations in the Caribbean and South America.
-The World Health Organisation does not currently advise against travel to these destinations and the latest advice can be found on The World Health Organisation (opens in a new window) and the UK Foreign and Commonwealth Office (opens in a new window) websites.
+The World Health Organisation does not currently advise against travel to these destinations and the latest advice can be found on The World Health Organisation (opens in a new window), the UK Foreign and Commonwealth Office (opens in a new window) and the Centers for Disease Control and Prevention (opens in a new window) websites.

 Customers who wish to discuss their travel plans should contact their travel agent, alternatively customers who have booked directly with Virgin Atlantic should contact our customer service centre on 0344 209 7777 UK or 1 800 862 8621 US.
 Virgin Holidays customers should contact their customer service team on 0344 557 4321.